Shrabanti87/Shrabanti.github.io/_pages/publications.md

 * Kennedy, J, ..., **Chowdhury, Shrabanti** et al. Quantification of Human Epidermal Growth Factor Receptor 2 by Immunopeptide Enrichment and Targeted Mass Spectrometry in Formalin-Fixed Paraffin-Embedded and Frozen Breast Cancer Tissues (under review in **Clinical Chemistry**)

-* **Chowdhury, Shrabanti**, ..., Wang, P. DAGBagM: Learning directed acyclic graphs of mixed variables with an application to identify prognostic protein biomarkers in ovarian cancer (Under review in **Bioinformatics**)
+* **Chowdhury, Shrabanti**, ..., Wang, P. DAGBagM: Learning directed acyclic graphs of mixed variables with an application to identify prognostic protein biomarkers in ovarian cancer (Under review in **Bioinformatics**).
+R package available in [github](https://github.com/jie108/dagbagM)

 * Tignor, N, ..., **Chowdhury, Shrabanti**, ..., Wang, P et al. Objective Measurement of Activity and Sleep in an Observational study of a chronic disease using HealthKit and ResearchKit: The Asthma Mobile Health Study (Under revision in **Nature Communication**)